albertus-andito/SimCSE/README.md

 ## SimCSE: Simple Contrastive Learning of Sentence Embeddings

+###*This is a fork of the original SimCSE repository.
+It now supports latest version of HuggingFace Transformers library*

 This repository contains the code and pre-trained models for our paper [SimCSE: Simple Contrastive Learning of Sentence Embeddings](https://arxiv.org/abs/2104.08821).

 **************************** **Updates** ****************************